 Ok, if you earned the median income of $46,800, what is the maximum you can afford?

-According to Chris Lester with Prime Lending, a person (or couple) earning $46,800, using the maximum debt amount and minimal down payment programs (VA/FHA/VHDA,) would be able to secure a loan amount between $170,000 and $180,000, given current interest rates (right now hovering around 4%).
+According to Chris Owens with Southern Trust, a person (or couple) earning $46,800, using the maximum debt amount and minimal down payment programs (VA/FHA/VHDA,) would be able to secure a loan amount between $170,000 and $180,000, given current interest rates (right now hovering around 4% in March of 2016).

 - At a salary of $40,000, the mortgage drops to closer to $150,000